qooxdoo/qooxdoo/documentation/manual/source/pages/development/frame_apps_testrunner.rst

 Asynchronous Tests
 ^^^^^^^^^^^^^^^^^^
-Starting with qooxdoo 0.8.2, the unit testing framework supports asynchronous tests.
-This enables testing for methods that aren't called directly, such as event handlers:
+Asynchronous tests enable testing for methods that aren't called directly, such as event handlers:

 * Test classes inheriting from ``qx.dev.unit.TestCase`` have a ``wait()`` method that stops the test's execution and sets a timeout. ``wait()`` should always be the last function to be called in a test since any code following it is ignored. ``wait()`` has two optional arguments: The **amount of time to wait** in milliseconds (defaults to 5000) and a **function to be executed** when the timeout is reached.
 If no function is specified, reaching the timeout will cause an exception to be thrown and the test to fail.
 * The ``resume()`` method is used to (surprise!) resume a waiting test.
 It takes two arguments, a **function to be executed** when the test is resumed, typically containing assertions, and the object context it should be executed in.